KHU-Interactive-Technology/khu-interactivetechnology-labpage/content/authors/Changbeom/_index.md

 ---
 # Display name
-title: Jinyoung Lee
+title: Changbeom Ha
 # Username (this should match the folder name)
 authors:
-  - Jinyoung
+  - Changbeom

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate Researcher
+role: Master's Student

 # Organizations/Affiliations
 organizations: